 Mediation is a voluntary process which people in dispute can use to reach agreement.
 With the help on an impartial mediator they work toward a mutually acceptable solution.
 To find out how to file a mediation request, download our Mediation information package for Brokers or for the Public.

-The Ombuds Program in its simplest definition is an informal telephone 'mediation' process.
-It is helpful in addressing and solving complaints from the public and has proved to be an effective tool in resolving REALTOR® to REALTOR® conflicts as well.
-Like a mediator, an Ombuds is neutral facilitator who assists parties in finding options and solutions they can live with.
+The Ombudsman Program is a low-level conflict resolution program.
+In its simplest definition, it is an informal telephone 'mediation' process.
+Like a mediator, an Ombuds is a highly trained neutral facilitator who assists parties in finding options and solutions they can live with.
 This free program is available to GAAR members, their clients and customers.
-Visit the Ombuds page to find out more.

 If you have questions regarding any of the above Professional Standards processes, please call 505-724-3466.